-As understood by the name itself, it is the tax you pay on the property which you have bought and rented it out for additional income.
+As understood by the name itself, Buy-to-let Tax is the tax you pay on the property which you have bought and rented it out for additional income.
 Investing in a buy-to-let property is very different than buying property for your own residential purpose and it is more like starting or rather getting ready for a small business.
 Buy to let is for sure a good way to have additional income however you need to have a good judgment and consider all the aspects like change in the tax law, possibility of rent not coming in, increase in the interest rate etc and not to mention, the added responsibility which comes as a new landlord.

 Your success with buying to let depends on choosing the right property and you, as a future landlord must consider three important points before buying the to-let property, such as: